This page contains information on different types of assistance that can be available during a Federally Declared Disaster Declaration.

-Temporary Housing (a place to live for a limited period of time): Financial assistance may be available to rent a different place to live, or a government provided housing unit when rental properties are not available.
+Temporary Housing (a place to live for a limited period of time): Financial assistance may be available to homeowners or renters to rent a different place to live, or assistance can be a government provided housing unit when rental properties are not available.
 Search for information about housing rental resources.

 Other than Housing Needs